jitendra7711-a/github_actions_eks/README.md

-B 1.
-Create a developer server, add ssh key to the github account, clone project files, push files to the repository.
+ 1. Create a developer server, add ssh key to the github account, clone project files, push files to the repository.

  2. Create Access-Secret key for AWS policies Go to repository settings > secrets and variables > actions >